UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_16.md

 We can obtain the complete dataframe by putting the entire condition within our square brackets like we did before.

+What we have here, is taking the rows where the protein content is not greater than four.

 This gives us more versatility when filtering, especially when we want the inverse of more complicated conditions and verbs (you’ll see this in